Thom-Ernst/GIP-Database-Project/README.md

 ![Insert image here](#)

 I intend to play the music files using html5, but that will only happen after i've made all code compatible with the Flask framework.

+*shoutouts to Bert Anthonissen and the Stackoverflow Community to help me in my dire times of need.*

+All the code in the project was written by me, no code was literally copied over from any website.